Cube-OS/cubeOS/docs/tutorials/app-register.rst

 This tutorial will use the following example directories:

     - ``/home/user/my-app`` - Project directory
-    - ``/home/user/kubos`` - Cloned copy of the kubos repo
+    - ``/home/user/cubeos`` - Cloned copy of the cubeos repo
-    - ``/home/user/kubos/app-registry`` - Directory used by the applications service to store registered applications
+    - ``/home/user/cubeos/app-registry`` - Directory used by the applications service to store registered applications

-- Navigate to the `kubos` source directory
+- Navigate to the `cubeos` source directory
 - **If you are using the SDK**, update all IP addresses in the ``tools/local_config.toml`` file, changing them from ``127.0.0.1`` to ``0.0.0.0``, so that they are available :ref:`to your host machine <sdk-port-forward>`.

 - Run the following command to start the applications service in the background (the service may need to be built first, which will take several minutes to complete)::

-    $ cargo run --bin kubos-app-service -- -c tools/local_config.toml &
+    $ cargo run --bin cubeos-app-service -- -c tools/local_config.toml &

 - If you have stopped the monitor and telemetry services since going through the previous tutorial, you will need to start those as well::